lu-jeremy/lu-jeremy/README.md

 ---

 ## Projects 🚀
-Here are some of the projects I am currently working on:
+Here are some of the projects I have been working on:

 - **Multi-agent Relational Keypoints for Zero-Shot Robotics Manipulation** *(In Progress)*
 - **Neural Signal Temporal Logic Vision-Language Planner** *(2024)*